AthleteX-DAO/athletex-sops/Strategy/gtm_experiments/defi_builders.md

 --> Finance enthusiasts & total degenerates

+--> They like inventors, and being ahead of the curve on 'the next big thing'

 --> They really, really really enjoy watching charts go way up & then melt unexpectedly